THE TRAVEL DOCTOR

 Typhus

-There are several varieties of typhus all of which cause fever, severe headache and a skin rash and the severity of the illness varies greatly among the different types.
+There are several varieties of typhus all of which cause fever, severe headache and a skin rash (spotted fever) and the severity of the illness varies greatly among the different types.
 In the past, outbreaks of typhus fever have been responsible for thousands of deaths.

 All forms of typhus fever are caused by tiny organisms called rickettsiae which are passed on to humans by various types of insects including lice (epidemic), fleas (endemic), mites (scrub) and ticks.
+Ricketsial illness exists world-wide

 People who walk through tropical bush should inspect their skin for any attached ticks and carefully remove them.
 There are no vaccines available for any form of typhus.

-Symptoms of the disease include; severe headache, fever and skin rashes.
 The severity of the illness depends on the variety of typhus.
 The disease can be fatal but responds well to antibiotic therapy using tetracyclines if given early enough.

 Plague